 Combining both the polished and playful aspects of a woman’s wardrobe.
-Ginger & Smart was founded in 2002 by Sydney-based sister duo Alexandra and Genevieve Smart.
+Ginger & Smart was founded in 2002 by Sydney-based Australian fashion designers and sisters Alexandra and Genevieve Smart.
 Designing spirited collections with distinctive style, noted in the bright clashes of colour, signature graphic prints, sustainable materials, feminine tailored workwear, off-duty staples and statement special occasion pieces.
 Unique, with an added artistic quirk.

 7. Alex Perry

 The special-occasion statement-party pieces that make you wish for any event on your social calendar.
 Alex Perry debuted his namesake label in the 90s, successfully establishing himself as a powerhouse of Australian and international fashion.
 From beautifully constructed gowns and corsets, sleek tailoring, decadent evening wear, strong silhouettes, luxurious fabrications and sparkle moments, an Alex Perry look is one that is popular among many celebrities, socialites and powerful personalities.
 Our in-house couturier never fails to bring both sleek silhouettes and dramatic executions to the Australian market.